 I have no clue why Google blacklisted Natural News.
 It may have been some SEO (search engine optimization) change by Google – the dark arts surrounding SEO is only understood by secretive wizards who try to explain to mortals like me.
 The blacklisting may be permanent, or it may be temporary.
 There are literally dozens of reasons that cause Google to remove a website from it’s search results – bad spelling and grammar, fake links, and many others.

 Some of you use Google’s Feedburner system to get notified of posts here and other blogs.
 Unfortunately, Google has deprecated Feedburner and no long supports it (and hasn’t since 2012).
-I’ve begun to notice a lot of errors crop up (not just here but from other blogs) from Feedburner emails.
+I’ve begun to notice a lot of errors crop up… Read More »Website housekeeping note–Google Feedburner

 Too many people use Google as their definitive scholarly source of information on controversial and scientific topics.
 Sometimes these researchers only read the 156 character meta-description, the short blurb of an article that you see in Google search results, before deciding to read it or not.